The standard software for interfacing with MiR

-AGV MultiConnect is a powerful and flexible platform that allows you to utilize communication channels to SAP and UPC UA simultaneously.
+AGV MultiConnect is a powerful and flexible platform that allows you to utilise communication channels to SAP and UPC UA simultaneously.

 Warehouse transport orders can be initiated from SAP.
 At the same time, PLCs can start missions conveying empty load carriers without relying on SAP.

 AGV MultiConnect contains a comprehensive order management tool for the MiRFleet manager as well as an intuitive web-based user interface for setting up SAP parameters, as well as OPC UA servers and nodes.

 The integrated web portal displays current order status information from SAP and OPC in real-time.
 The diagnostic tools support technicians by directly outputting errors that occur during SAP, OPC UA or PLC communication.

 SAP commissions transports by initiating warehouse transport orders.

 WMTCID01 Confirm transfer

 SAP provides source and destination position as well as priority with the transfer order.
 One or more so-called “missions” exist in a MiRFleet manager.
 One, two, or no parameters are supported when passing source and destination information.

 Flexible source and destination mappings decide how SAP transfer orders are assigned to MiR missions.

 These position mappings as well as SAP connection configuration can be maintained using a web based user interface